samuelbrasileiro/samuelbrasileiro/README.md

 -->
 ### Hey, I am Samuel Brasileiro! 🤟

-- I work as an iOS Full Stack Developer with vast experience in UX/UI ✌️
+- I work as an iOS Engineer with vast experience in UX/UI ✌️
 - Currently discovering SwiftUI and creating CocoaPods for you all 😚

 ### Apps